kalinchernev/kalinchernev.github.io/content/posts/learning-vuejs.md

 These are similar to other [refs](https://reactjs.org/docs/refs-and-the-dom.html), yes.
 They should be used carefully because it's easy to introduce fishy code through lack of understanding of boundaries between the DOM and Vue.

-Refs in Vue are always a DOM node AND a Vue component and the methods on resulting objects are a mixture of different APIs.
-There are no limitations with regards to breaking the boundaries I just mentioned, so sometimes it happends that a contributor uses refs to get a DOM node and invoke Vue methods causing unintented (and hard to debug) changes in data.
+Refs in Vue return an object of DOM elements and component instances.
+This means that there is a combination of different APIs methods.
+There are no limitations with regards to breaking the boundaries I just mentioned, so it could happend that Vue methods are invoked (instead of DOM such) causing unintentional and hard to debug changes in data.

 **Refs should be used for [focus management](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Vue_refs_focus_management), not state management.**

 The last important piece of advice I'd share for this topic is about [how to safely access Vue refs without getting undefined](https://jefrydco.id/en/blog/safe-access-vue-refs-undefined/).

-### Props validation
+### Props

+When it comes to defining components' properties and their validations, I sometimes miss the features and possible strictness of React solutions.

-`PropTypes` and TypeScript vs Vue's [props](https://vuejs.org/v2/guide/components-props.html) which are [less strict](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).
+[`PropTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) and sometimes TypeScript on top allow for defining shapes and validations in details whereas Vue's [props](https://vuejs.org/v2/guide/components-props.html) validations are [less strict](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).

+Important note coming to mind here is that it's impossible to use [`props's`](https://vuejs.org/v2/api/#props) values in Vue component file wihout defining the `props` object property.

 ### State management